code-iai/saphari_final_review/saphari_tool_detector/README.md

 For the training it is needed to move the camera/arm to the position from where it should perceive the objects.
 The position of the camera should be perpendicular / orthogonal to the image plane with a fixed distance.

-1. Launch the camera launch file `roslaunch saphari_tools camera.launch`.
+1. Launch the camera launch file `roslaunch saphari_tool_detector camera.launch`.

 2. Start the training for a tool with `rosrun saphari_tool_detector train_tool _id:=<tool_id> _name:=<tool_name>`.
 Replace `tool_id` and `tool_name` with the name and id of the tool.